 Impact of Stablecoins and DeFi Protocols on Institutional Risk Management

-- 48% of institutional investors actively use stablecoins for settlement and liquidity management, a rise from 33% in 2023.
+- 48% of institutional investors actively use stablecoins for settlement and liquidity management.

-- USDC remains the most preferred stablecoin, used by 62% of institutions for transaction settlements in 2025.
+- USDC remains the most preferred stablecoin, used by 62% of institutions for transaction settlements.

 - 41% of institutions express concerns over stablecoin issuer transparency, particularly regarding reserve audits.

-- DeFi protocol exposure accounts for 28% of total crypto assets managed by institutional investors in 2025.
+- DeFi protocol exposure accounts for 28% of total crypto assets managed by institutional investors.

 - Smart contract risks in DeFi platforms have led 35% of institutions to require third-party audits before allocating capital.